 Put the mixed-up sweet potatoes in a casserole big enough to hold them.
 I use my very large white rectangular casserole which is about 12 x 16” and holds up to 16 sweet potatoes.
 Cover with aluminum foil.
 You can freeze the sweet potatoes at this point until you want to eat them.
 If you do freeze them, take out of the freezer the night before you want to eat them and leave out on the counter overnight to thaw.

 About an hour before you plan to eat, put the still-covered sweet potato casserole into the oven to heat up.
 If I had my choice of temperatures I would use about 350˚F, but anything from 325˚F to 425˚F works.
 You might have other things cooking in the oven!
 Science tells us that the higher the temperature, the faster the sweet potatoes will heat up.

-Once they are hot, line up rows of marshmallows on the top and put the casserole back into the oven uncovered until the marshmallows are browned.
+Once they are hot, line up rows of marshmallows on the top and put the casserole back into the oven uncovered until the marshmallows are browned, about 5 more minutes.